kjanshair/kjanshair.github.io/_posts/aws/2020-9-18-setting-up-aws-managed-remote-access-vpn-vpg-1-2.md

 #### Customer Gateway

-A Customer Gateway, in AWS, is a software appliance that represents our network (*on-premises network*) to the AWS that VPN connection will consider as destination when setup.
-Customer Gateway requires a public IP address of our network when we setup Customer Gateway in AWS.
+A Customer Gateway, in AWS, is a software appliance that represents our network (*on-premises network*) to the AWS, and that VPN connection will consider as destination when set up.
+The Customer Gateway requires a public IP address of our network while setting it up.

 #### AWS VPN Connection

 An AWS VPN connection is a *connection between a Virtual Private Gateway and a Customer Gateway*.
-A VPN connection has 2 VPN tunnels: *Primary* and *Secondary* used for primary and backup purposes.
-A Virtual Private Gateway and the Customer Gateway uses this connection to establish a Remote Access or Site-2-Side VPN connection between the on-prem network and the AWS VPC.
+A VPN connection has two VPN tunnels: *Primary* and *Secondary* used for primary and backup purposes.
+A Virtual Private Gateway and the Customer Gateway use this connection to establish a Remote Access or Site-to-Side VPN connection between the on-prem network and the AWS VPC.

 ### Setting up the environment

-We will be setting up an AWS VPC with one private subnet, one route table attached to that private subnet and a Linux EC2 with no public IP address assigned (default subnet settings) inside that private subnet.
-At the end, we will be SSHing into the EC2 instance using the private IP address via the AWS Remote Access VPN tunnel to test the connectivity.
+We will be setting up an AWS VPC with one private subnet, one route table attached to that private subnet, and a Linux EC2 with no public IP address assigned (default subnet settings) inside that private subnet.
+Finally, we will be SSHing into the EC2 instance using the private IP address via the AWS Remote Access VPN tunnel to test the connectivity.

-To quickly setup the environment for this demo, I wrote a Terraform script which you can execute to setup the environment in one go.
-You will find the script in the repository [URL](https://github.com/kjanshair/aws-vpn-docker)'s **"init"** directory.
+To quickly set up the environment for this demo, I wrote a Terraform script which you can execute to set up the environment in one go.
+You will find the script in the repository [URL](https://github.com/kjanshair/aws-vpn-docker)s **"init"** directory.

 To execute the script, run: